Save the Kids token

-Save the Kids token was a cryptocurrency token and pump and dump scheme which was marketed as a charity token meant to give a percentage of the transaction fee to a Binance-operated charity.
-The token was widely publicized by YouTube personalities, including RiceGum and now-former members of the FaZe Clan, in the time leading up to its initial launch.
+Save the Kids was a cryptocurrency token and pump and dump scheme launched in 2021, which was marketed as a charity token meant to give a percentage of the transaction fee to a Binance-operated charity.
+The token was widely publicized by YouTube personalities, including RiceGum and members of FaZe Clan who were later removed, in the time leading up to its launch.

 Background

-Save the Kids token was developed by an individual named Lucas, who disclosed that the project was first formed by two individuals named "Manny" and "H.", who for legal reasons could not disclose the full name of the founders.
+Save the Kids was developed by an individual named Lucas, who disclosed that the project was first formed by two individuals named "Manny" and "H.", whose full names he could not disclose for legal reasons.
 Lucas claimed when he was originally recruited to develop, he initially believed the charitable intentions of the founders, though later learned that the founders were going around bringing on board several social media influencers to market the coin.
 Lucas additionally added that he was initially concerned Manny and H. were part of a larger group who were working to fund further pump and dump schemes.

-The pump and dump aspect was caused from the token's anti-whaling mechanism, which is intended to prevent larger stakeholders from selling a large part of their funds.
-The site initially described that any single holder who owned over 0.5% of all tokens would be designated as a "whale", who could only sell 20% of your total supply every 24 hours in 0.1% transaction limits until they no longer held 0.5% of all supply.
-However, it was later discovered that the code had been tweaked at the last minute, enabling "whales" to sell all of their holdings with only a minute time limit.
+The pump and dump aspect was caused by the token's anti-whaling mechanism, which is intended to prevent larger stakeholders from selling a large part of their funds.
+The site initially described that any single holder who owned over 0.5% of all tokens would be designated as a "whale", who could only sell 20% of their total supply every 24 hours in 0.1% transaction limits until they no longer held 0.5% of all supply.
+However, it was later discovered that the code had been tweaked when the coins went live to change the time limit from 24 hours to 60 seconds, enabling whales to quickly sell or "dump" all of their holdings.